-ABDA disbursed \$20,000 CDBG-CV funds to Merion Whiteprint.
-In May 2022, Lower Merion Township belatedly awarded ABDA two contracts, each for \$25,000 in CDBG funds for job creation which will be awarded to sub-recipients in 2023 after applications have been solicited and reviewed.
+In May 2022, Lower Merion Township belatedly awarded ABDA two contracts, each for \$25,000 in CDBG funds for job creation which were to be awarded to sub-recipients in 2023 after applications have been solicited and reviewed.
+Early in 2024, these grant awards were withdrawn and cancelled by LMT before any funds were awarded by ABDA.